sfluhrer/ml-kem-security-considerations/draft-sfluhrer-cfrg-ml-kem-security-considerations.md

 The seed format allows fast
 reconstruction of the expanded key pair format, and elides the need for format checks of the expanded key formats.
-Other intermediate data must be securely deleted.
+Other intermediate data beside the matrix A_hat must be securely deleted. {{FIPS203}} allows A_hat to be saved for the Decapsulation operation(s) with the Decaps key.

 The public key can be freely published (and Bob will need it for his part of the process); this step may be performed simply by transmitting the key to